Find out how we’re making our streets and public spaces safer and more enjoyable to spend time in through Auaha Evolving Spaces.

 Auaha Evolving Spaces is our local response to getting Innovating Streets for People funding from Waka Kotahi NZ Transport Agency.

-Lower Hutt received funding for two projects:
+Hutt City received funding for two projects:

-- A trial pathway on Knights Road connecting Waterloo Station to the CBD
+- A trial pathway on Knights Road connecting Waterloo Station to the CBD.

 - Temporary changes to one part of Jackson Street Petone.

-Knights Road Connection project
+The Knights Road Connection project

 This project aims to make the journey along Knights Road safer and more people-friendly regardless of your choice of transport.
 So far we’ve worked with schools, residents and the wider community to explore different road layouts that might achieve this.

 The aim of this project is to further support Petone as a destination.
 This work aligns with the Petone 2040 spatial strategy and the project will be co-led by Council and community.

 These projects will be co-designed with Hutt City residents who regularly use the spaces.
 This means that businesses, residents, regular visitors and community all have a part to play in deciding what will make their spaces work better for everyone that uses them.

 Auaha is the Māori kupu (word) that means to shape, create or form.
 The concept of shaping and creating and then reshaping reflects the temporary and evolving way these projects will work.